sjlu/CodeIgniter-Bootstrap/README.md

 ## Installation

 Derived from CodeIgniter, read [CodeIgniter Installation](http://codeigniter.com/user_guide/installation/index.html) for how to install using this [zipball](https://github.com/sjlu/CodeIgniter-Bootstrap/zipball/master) instead.
-Read up on [CodeIgniter Tutorial](http://codeigniter.com/user_guide/tutorial/index.html) on how to start a project.
+If you're not familiar with CodeIgniter, I suggest reading the [CodeIgniter Tutorial](http://codeigniter.com/user_guide/tutorial/index.html) on how to get started and read the [wiki](https://github.com/sjlu/CodeIgniter-Bootstrap/wiki) for more information.

 ## Documentation